Protective behavior in dogs is not a bad thing.

 Causes of Protective Behavior

-There really is no cause of this behavior.
+There really is no cause for this behavior.
 Protectiveness is hard-wired into a dog’s DNA.
-Dogs are descended from wolves, which are pack animals.
+While dogs most likely aren’t directly descended from wolves as we once believed, research shows that they shared a common ancestor with the pack canines.

 Wolves work together to bring down game, raise their pups, and keep each other safe.
 It’s in their best interest to look out for one another.

 That’s the behavior we see in protective dogs.
-It’s their natural tendency to want to keep the pack safe.
+It’s their natural tendency to want to keep their family members safe.

 Aggressive behavior is a far different thing than protective behavior, and it is not a welcome trait in any dog.